 By the end of their time at Stanley Bay School we want our students to demonstrate the attributes of our graduate profile – to be connected, to think critically, to show creativity and to be confident.
 All students at Stanley Bay are encouraged to behaviour in a manner that upholds our values of respect, resilience and integrity.
 By aiming for this in all students we hope to produce students who are socially responsible with an awareness of their community both local and global.

 Teachers at Stanley Bay encourage students to follow their interests, develop new interests and be continually curious – growing into enthusiastic, lifelong learners.

 A key part of learning at Stanley Bay is around the development of skills and dispositions.
-We have 4 characteristics that we aim our year 6s to display when they leave us and they are called our graduate profile.
+We have four characteristics that we focus on - our 'graduate profile'.
 We hope that when students leave Stanley Bay they are:

 Confident learners: Take risks in their learning.
 Ask questions and actively seek new knowledge and understanding, they share new ideas, have their own opinion and discuss it with others.
 They make good decisions about when and why they access digital media

 Creative learners: Find new ways to solve a problem and always search for different solutions.
 They enjoy sharing their learning in new ways and apply existing knowledge to new situations.
 They are able to use a range of digital devices to enhance their learning